powsybl/powsybl-core/docs/grid_features/network_modifications.md

 another line, and the connection of a voltage level to a line.
 All these classes rely on a builder to create the modification and then apply it on the network.

+### Naming strategy
+The naming strategy ensures all created elements follow the same naming pattern and meaningful naming of network elements created during topology modifications.
+When creating complex network modifications that involve multiple interconnected elements and maintaining a clear naming convention.

+#### Default naming strategy
+The `DefaultNamingStrategy` implements a simple naming convention following the pattern: base name + separator + element type + optional index.

+For example, a voltage level might be named "SUBSTATION_VL" while a second voltage level would be "SUBSTATION_VL_2", and a feeder bay could be named "LINE_BAY_1".
+The default implementation uses underscores as separators and appends element types and indices when necessary to ensure unique naming.

+Custom strategies: we can implement their own naming strategies by creating classes that implement the `NamingStrategy` interface.
+This allows for organization-specific naming conventions, different separator characters, or specialized formatting rules.

+### Naming strategies service loader
+The `NamingStrategiesServiceLoader` enables dynamic discovery of available naming strategies through Java's ServiceLoader mechanism.

 ### Network element creation

 #### Create feeder bay